-Asbestos is fire and heat resistant, it resists electricity and chemical reactions, it is lightweight and yet it is strong.
-These are all attributes that make it especially useful for applications on ships, on which weight must be minimized.
+Asbestos is fire and heat resistant, it resists electricity and chemical reactions, it is lightweight, and yet it is strong.
+These are all attributes that make it especially useful for applications on ships, which must meet weight limits.

 Asbestos exposure over time is known to cause lung cancer, asbestosis, and mesothelioma.
 These illnesses are typically not diagnosed until after a person has been exposed to asbestos for decades.

 Asbestos on Coast Guard Vessels

-The properties that make asbestos so useful for shipbuilding purposes are also what put so many Coast Guard service members at risk of getting sick with asbestosis or dying from lung cancer or mesothelioma.
+The properties that make asbestos so useful for shipbuilding purposes also put so many Coast Guard service members at risk of getting sick with asbestosis or dying from lung cancer or mesothelioma.

 Fireproof clothing, like gloves for welders, also contained asbestos.
 Asbestos was also incorporated into materials on ships to strengthen them.
 It was even woven into ropes used on Coast Guard ships.